nkashyap/console.io/Readme.md

 });
 ```

-NOTE: Console.IO can also capture iframe logs.
+NOTE: It can also capture iframe logs.
 To do that just include console.io.js script file in the child document.

 Visit http://<console.io server>/ for ConsoleIO interface (Tested on Chrome Browsers)